IBM-Blockchain/blockchain-vscode-extension/client/README.md

 Using this extension, you can connect to a pre-configured local instance of Hyperledger Fabric named `local_fabric`, or you can connect to your own Hyperledger Fabric instance.
 If you choose to connect to your own Hyperledger Fabric instance, it must be running Hyperledger Fabric v1.4.0 or later.
 From v0.2.0+, you can use a file system wallet to import identities to connect with.
 Alternatively, provide a name, certificate and privateKey and the extension will generate a new file system wallet.
 In either case, this file system wallet can be used by your Blockchain applications.

-> ⚠ Please note: v0.2.0+ supports the use of file system wallets for all fabric connections, so you will need to add any connections created with previous releases again in order to use them
+> ⚠ Please note: v0.3.0 has restructured fabric connections to fabric gateways, so you will need to add any connections created with previous releases again in order to use them.

 **When using the pre-configured local instance of Hyperledger Fabric named `local_fabric`, the extension will automatically pull and use the correct Docker images.**